-The IRS treats bitcoin and other crypto as property.
+The IRS treats bitcoin and other cryptos as property.
 That means each transfer can trigger taxes.
 There may be tax to the recipient, plus tax to the transferor.
 The latter catches many people by surprise.
 A key tax question on each transfer is the market value on transfer.
 With the wild swings in value, that can be frightening.
-Some crypto investors use legal entities such as corporations, LLCs or partnerships.
+Some crypto investors use legal entities such as corporations, LLCs, or partnerships.
 They can face the same transfer issues, but it is often possible to contribute the crypto to the entity without triggering taxes.

 Another avenue now being considered is a crypto trust.
 This is really just a trust that holds crypto assets.
 Trusts can be taxed in several different ways, depending on their type.
 There are living trusts that people usually use for estate planning, and they are not separately taxed.
 If you transfer Bitcoin to your living trust, it usually isn’t a taxable transfer, since your living trust isn’t really a separate taxpayer.
 It is still you.
 The trust is not separately taxable, typically until you or your spouse die.

 There are also non-grantor trusts, where the transferor is not taxed on them.
 These are separately taxed, and they file a separate trust tax return.
 The trust itself pays taxes, and there can be another tax on the distribution to beneficiaries.
 But leaving distribution issues aside, where does the trust pay taxes?
-Some trusts are foreign, set up outside the U.S. Those rules are complex, but if you are U.S. person, you should not assume that you can avoid U.S. tax with a foreign trust.
+Some trusts are foreign, set up outside the U.S. Those rules are complex, but if you are a U.S. person, you should not assume that you can avoid U.S. tax with a foreign trust.

 What about state taxes?
 Some trusts are being set up with an eye to reducing or avoiding state taxes.
 Remember, there’s a new federal tax deduction cap of $10,000.
 Say you are in California and don’t want to move to Nevada before you sell your Bitcoin.
-You want to cut the sting of California’s high 13.3% state tax, but you aren’t willing to move, at least not yet.
+You want to cut the string of California’s high 13.3% state tax, but you aren’t willing to move, at least not yet.
 You could consider setting up a new type of trust in Nevada or Delaware.
 A ‘NING’ is a Nevada Incomplete Gift Non-Grantor Trust.
 A ‘DING’ is its Delaware sibling.
 There is even a ‘WING,’ from Wyoming.
 Some marketers of NING and DING trusts offer it as an alternative or adjunct to a physical move.
-The idea is for the income and gain in the NING or DING trust not to be taxed until it is distributed.
+The idea is for the income and gains in the NING or DING trust not to be taxed until it is distributed.
 At that point, the distributees will hopefully no longer be in California.

-Let’s say you can’t move quite yet, so you wonder if a trust in another state might work?
+Let’s say you can’t move quite yet, so you wonder if trust in another state might work?
 The idea of a Nevada or Delaware Incomplete Gift Non-Grantor Trust is for the donor to make an incomplete gift, with strings attached.
 The trust has an independent trustee outside of California.
 When this was tried in New York, New York lawmakers changed the law to make the grantor taxable no matter what.
 California’s Franchise Tax Board has not yet ruled on the issue.

 For example, if the trust has California source income, it will still be taxable by California.
 Gain from California rental properties or the sale of California real estate is sourced to California no matter what.
 Outside of New York residents, the jury is still out on NING and DING trusts.
 The facts, documents, and details matter.
 California rarely takes moves that short the state lying down.
 State tax fights in California can be protracted and expensive.